Sign in to access your NJCU personalized experience.

 Satisfactory Academic Progress Appeal Process

 A student notified of their failure to meet Satisfactory Academic Progress is no longer eligible for federal, state or institutional financial aid.
-The student may appeal for additional eligibility by completing a SAP appeal form.
+The student may appeal for additional eligibility by completing a SAP appeal form Fall 2015 or Spring 2016.
 As part of the appeal the student must explain:

 All appeals are submitted to the Office of Financial Aid and reviewed by a committee.If an appeal is granted the student will be placed on a status of Financial Aid Probation and given an academic plan they must adhere to.
 The Probation status will last for one term.
 At the end of that term the student will again be evaluated to determine either;